kingluddite/web-dev-notes/development/security/ssh.md

 * The passphrase is optional.
 It adds extra security if you need it.
 If you don't add it, it won't ask you for it every time.
 4. You just generated a SSH key.
 Congrats!

-But don't get too excited because we still have unfinished business.
-You still need to grab that SSH key and copy it.
+### But don't get too excited
+* Because we still have unfinished business
+* You still need to grab that SSH key and copy it

 ## Add an SSH Agent
 What the heck is an [ssh-agent](https://en.wikipedia.org/wiki/Ssh-agent)?